 Needless to say, the importance of seafarer’s wife in providing a healthy family life to mariners at sea, needs to be acknowledged by the rest of the world, which relies heavily and widely on trade and shipping.

-Want to share your sea live experiences?
-Send them to us at email@example.com
+Want to share your sea life experiences?
+Send them to us at firstname.lastname@example.org

 Image Credits: © Irina Brinza – Fotolia.com